IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-10-04-waffle-choppers.md

 }
 ```

-We need to check whether given a horizontal cut and a vertical cut, do each of the four resultant waffle pieces have an equal number of chocolate chips.
-This can be done by the function below:
+We need to check whether given a horizontal cut and a vertical cut, each of the four resultant waffle pieces have an equal number of chocolate chips.
+This can be done by the function below (I am aware that a function counting chocolate chips should not be named cookie - but I seemed to have gotten that mixed up):

 ```c++
 bool cookie(int row, int col, int i_c, int i_r, vector<vector<int>> waffle)